Practice

 Working With the Moon: A Practical Guide

 The moon is the most fundamental clock in magical practice.
-Before printed almanacs, before clocks, before calendars, practitioners tracked the moon — because it tracks itself.
+Before printed almanacs, before clocks, before calendars, practitioners tracked the moon, because it tracks itself.
 You can see it.
 You can feel it.
 It is reliable in a way that few things are.
+The word "month" is the same word as "moon": both derive from the Proto-Indo-European root mē-, meaning to measure, because the moon's phases were the original measure of time across virtually every human culture.
+The Sumerians formalised this into a lunar calendar as early as the 3rd millennium BCE; the Babylonian refinement of it, documented by Britannica, became the foundation for calendars still in use today.

 The Eight Phases

-New Moon: The moon is dark — invisible, in the sky but not lit.
+New Moon: The moon is dark: invisible, in the sky but not lit.
 This is the phase of new beginnings, planting seeds, setting intentions.
 The energy is inward and quiet.
 Begin new workings here.
 Journal about what you want to call in.
 Make space internally for something new to grow.

 Waxing Crescent: The first sliver of light appears.
 Begin taking small steps toward what you set at the new moon.
-This is the phase of early momentum — fragile but real.
+This is the phase of early momentum: fragile but real.

 First Quarter: Half the moon is lit.
 You will likely encounter the first obstacles to what you began.
-This is normal — the first quarter is a phase of decision and action.
+This is normal: the first quarter is a phase of decision and action.
 Push through.

 Waxing Gibbous: Almost full.
 Refine and adjust.
 The energy is building.
 Stay focused on what you are calling in.
 This is the phase for fine-tuning, not for second-guessing.

 Full Moon: The moon is fully lit.
 This is the phase of culmination, completion, and high energy.
-Workings done at the full moon carry intensity — emotions run high, dreams deepen, and what has been building all cycle tends to surface.
+Workings done at the full moon carry intensity: emotions run high, dreams deepen, and what has been building all cycle tends to surface.
 A powerful time for charging tools, divination, and any working that benefits from full force.

 Waning Gibbous: The light begins to diminish.
 A time for gratitude and acknowledgment of what the cycle has brought.
 Begin releasing what no longer serves.